anttitakalahti/ProProMo2015/README.md

 Once again the actual run command is given in the Dockerfile.
 The -i stands for interactive, so you can simulate the client and send messages.

+To access your docker image:

+    docker run -it tade/propromo /bin/bash